 Day 12: Jomsom to Pokhara.

-Early morning we drive from Kathmandu for about 10 hours to the village of Dharapani. we can see many beautiful villages, farms, flowing rivers, and a glimpse of beautiful mountain ranges. along the way we see several waterfalls forming a river by the sandy beaches.
-We follow a trail through barley, rice, and potato fields. and pass through the village of Kodo which is one of the biggest villages in the Manang valley.
-We cross a suspension bridge, and after a short climb of the stone Kani we reach Dharapani.
+Early morning we drive from Kathmandu for about 10 hours to the village of Chame through beautiful villages, farms, flowing rivers, and a glimpse of beautiful mountain ranges.
+Along the way we will enjoy with several waterfalls forming a river by the sandy beaches.
+We follow a trail through barley, rice, and potato fields. and pass through the village of Koto which is one of the biggest villages in the Manang valley.

 Included Meal: Lunch and Dinner